Mitch Little

-Jason Mitchell Little (born 1978/1979) is an American politician who was elected member of the Texas House of Representatives for the 65th district in 2024.
-A member of the Republican Party, he defeated incumbent Kronda Thimesch in the primary election.
+Jason Mitchell Little (born 1978/1979) is an American politician who has served as the member of the Texas House of Representatives for the 65th district since 2025.
+A member of the Republican Party, he defeated incumbent Kronda Thimesch in the 2024 primary election.
 Little was formerly an impeachment lawyer for Attorney General Ken Paxton.

 Early life and education

 Little was born in Houston, Texas to Ronald Paul Little and Robin Mitchell Little.
 An only child, Little attended Second Baptist School from kindergarten through high school.
 Little competed in wrestling, track and football for the Second Baptist Eagles and was named to the TAPPS All-State Second Team as an offensive tackle.
 Little graduated from Second Baptist in 1997 as valedictorian.

 Little attended Harvard University, where he played four years of football for the Crimson and graduated in 2001 with a bachelor's degree in government, cum laude in field, with a citation for proficiency in Spanish.
 In 2000, Little received the William Paine LaCroix Trophy given to the member of the Harvard Football team most exemplifying loyalty and team spirit.
 Little then attended the University of Texas School of Law, earning a Juris Doctor degree in December 2003, working his way through school and taking summer school both summers.